Nursing Centers of Excellence

 The Centers of Excellence at the Frances Payne Bolton School of Nursing expose students first-hand to nursing research, global health care systems, evidence-based practice, initiatives in aging care, self-management, end-of-life science, inclusion of persons with disabilities into research, and flight nursing.

 The Sarah Cole Hirsh Institute for Evidence Based Practice is an endowed research and training institute to promote implementation of evidence into clinical practice.
-Established in 1998 with the generous endowment by Sarah Cole Hirsh, the center focuses on annual training and research in EBP for graduate students, leaders, and current clinicians.
-In close collaboration with the Quality Safety Education for Nurses Institute, the center’s key objective is to increase implementation of EBP guidelines and promote quality, safety and reduce cost in care.
+Established in 1998 with the generous endowment by Sarah Cole Hirsh, the center focuses on education, research, and innovation in EBP implementation for students, and current clinicians.
+In close collaboration with the Quality Safety Education for Nurses Institute, the center’s key objective is to increase implementation of EBP guidelines and promote quality, safety and reduce cost of care.
+The Institute also promotes to disseminate advanced management of HIV care to the Northeast Ohio provider community through its annual conference.

 The SMART Center is a National Institute of Nursing Research/National Institute of Health-funded Center of Excellence to build the Science of Self-Management.
 The SMART center engages in interdisciplinary collaboration and partnerships to develop and support programs of research regarding self-management of health and illnesses.
 A recent focus of the SMART Center is to expand knowledge related to the brain-behavior connections associated with self-management.
 Its goals are to expand knowledge related to self-management through interdisciplinary investigations of self-management, expand the number of research projects aimed at improving our scientific understanding of the brain-behavior connections specific to self-management of health and illness, increase the number of investigators conducting research targeted at the brain-behavior connections specific to self-management of health and illness, and to serve as a national leader in research and dissemination of research findings to the scientific communities.